 While none of the original structure remains, Shinagawa Station continues to play a role in the rail history of Japan.
 The introduction of the Shinkansen bullet trains to Shinagawa helped alleviate the congestion of other busy Tokyo stations.
 In less than a decade, Shinagawa will be among the first stations in the world to host the innovative, gravity-defying maglev train.

 What do you need to know about Shinagawa Station?
 This handy travel guide is here to help make your travels smooth and worry-free.

 Your Japan Rail Pass makes travel simple and affordable.
-In Shinagawa Station, you can use it to access a number of JR train lines, including the Tokaido Shinkansen.
-At the JR office in the station, you’ll also be able to activate your pass and make your seat reservations.
+In Shinagawa Station, you can use it to access a number of Japan Railways lines, including the Tokaido Shinkansen.
+At the JR office in this station, you’ll also be able to activate your pass and make your seat reservations.

 If you’re taking the Shinkansen bullet trains through Tokyo, you will likely be making a stop at Shinagawa Station.
-It is the first stop on the Tokaido Line to Kyoto and Nagoya, also serving Tokyo, Shin-Osaka, and Hakata.
+It is the first stop on the Tokaido Line from Tokyo Station to Nagoya, Kyoto and Osaka.

 The Nozomi, Hikari, and Kodama trains run on this line.
 Shinagawa Station will also be the terminal station from the Chuo Shinkansen, a maglev train line scheduled to become operational in 2027, with a new station between Shinagawa and Tamachi stations.

 - The Yamanote Line, a loop line that provides transportation to many of Tokyo’s major train stations and attractions.
 For example, Meguro Station is just 3 stops away from here.

 - The Keihin-Tohoku Line to Tokyo Station, Ueno, Omiya, Ofuna, Kawasaki, Yokohama, Sakuragicho, and Isogo.